 Decisions of the PB will be by majority vote; the standard used will be "preponderance of the evidence" rather than the criminal standard of "beyond a reasonable doubt."
-The PB will render a decision and recommendation to the Dean no later than 15 working days after the initial PB hearing is convened.
+Ideally the PB will render a decision and recommendation to the Dean no later than 15 working days after the initial PB hearing is convened.
 The Chair of the PB will convey the decision by letter to the Dean, sent via email and copied to the Chair of the AEB or HB that made the referral to the PB as well as to the ADSA.
-The Dean will indicate to the Chair of the PB whether the PB decision will be accepted, with cc to the SADEA and the ADSA.
+The Dean will indicate to the Chair of the PB whether the PB decision will be accepted, with cc to the ADSA and chair of the respective AEB.
 The ADSA will in turn notify the student of the decision by the PB and the Dean.
-In the notification to the student, the ADSA will inform the student of his/her right to appeal the decision in accordance with the Appeal Policy (see section IX, Appeal Policy Medical Student)
+In the notification to the student, the ADSA will inform the student of his/her right to appeal the decision in accordance with the Appeal Policy (see section IX below, Appeal Policy Medical Student)